 Manage Roles with SSO

-After you create one or more Roles and set up your SSO integration in CloudZero, you can enable the SSO for Roles setting.
+After you create one or more Roles and set up your SSO integration, you can enable SSO for Roles.

-If you pass in group claims using your IdP (for example, Finance team, IT team, Product team) CloudZero will look for existing Roles with a name matching the group claims passed in and then sync the appropriate users to those Roles.
-Any Roles without a matching name will be ignored.
+When your IdP sends group claims (for example, Finance team, IT team, Product team), CloudZero matches them to existing Roles by name and syncs users to those Roles.
+Roles without a matching group claim are ignored.

 To enable SSO for Roles, follow the steps for your IdP: